|

 (NB: This sermon was written before the release of the final book in the series).

 Homer Simpson reminds us of how society has turned many of its principles into mere talk.
+And Winnie-the-Pooh is always there, exhibiting the calmness of Tao-knowledge,

 no matter what disaster befalls him.